guszejnovdavid/PAWS_acronym_generator/README.md

 Let's try to name an algorithm that generates acronyms using synonyms.
 ```
 $ paws_acronym acronym generator synonyms
-Using keywords:  ['acronym', 'generator', 'synonyms']
+Using keywords:  acronym generator synonyms
 Number of words to process 460
 Words processed, 7 acronyms found, filtering for extra criteria...
         AGE : Acronym GEnerator